be-green/cookiecutter-rproject/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
-│
+├── notebooks          <- Rmarkdown notebooks.
+│   └── figures        <- Generated graphics and figures to be used in reporting │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+├── NAMESPACE          <- The requirements file for reproducing the analysis environment │
-│                         generated with `pip freeze > requirements.txt`
-│
 ├── src                <- Source code for use in this project.
-│   ├── __init__.py    <- Makes src a Python module
 │   │
-│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.R
 │   │
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.R
 │   │
 │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions